 - Do a countdown.
 I give Adeline verbal warnings that bedtime is coming.
 When it is about time to go upstairs to start our bedtime routine, I say “One more minute and then it’s time to brush teeth”.
 When changing activities, bedtime or leaving the park, it is helpful to give our children a warning that the activity is changing to give their sweet little brains a chance to adjust.
 You can also use your timer on your phone or the microwave to follow-up your verbal warning.

 - Give options.
 Toddlers love choices!
 It makes them feel like they have control, which they love.
 At first, I would give Adeline the option of picking between two pairs of PJs that I had out.
 She realized that she had more PJs in her drawer so she would stall bedtime by trying to choose another pair of PJs.
 Then I would try to put those on her, and she would change her mind as another stalling tactic!
 I quickly learned that if I only had two pairs of PJs in her drawer, she would only choose between those two.
 I also did this with books.
 We only read 2 books, so we give her an option of three books vs. having a whole bookcase in the room.

 Most toddlers are genuinely tired at bedtime but stall because they do not want to miss out on the action.
 Stalling tactics could also be a sign of a sleep challenge because your little one is overtired or under-tired.

 Make sure your child’s sleep needs are met to help reduce toddler stalling tactics at bedtime.
-If you are having such sleep challenges and unsure how to manage them, connect with me for a free-15-minute introductory call to see if I can help you improve your child’s sleep
+If you are having such sleep challenges and unsure how to manage them, connect with me for a free discovery call to see if I can help you improve your child’s sleep

 P.S.
 Want to stay connected?